ufechner7/KiteViewer/README.md

 A fast PC with 8 GB is recommended.
 OpenGL must be working.

-It should work on Windows, Linux and Mac, but until now only tested on Linux.
+It should work on Windows, Linux and Mac, but until now only tested on Linux (Ubuntu 18.04 and Ubuntu 20.04).

 ## Installation